The answer to this question isn’t a simple one because the question itself has layers to it that must be resolved:

 To come back to the context of the original question, we must ask a similar question about the role of the church in God’s plan for all humanity.
 Like the example of Noah’s deliverance through the flood, you can be assured that any deliverance the church receives will not be for their own sake, but to the praise, glory, and honor of our Lord Jesus Christ and the Father (2 Timothy 4:1-2, 7-8; 1 Peter 1:6-9).

 To discover more about the plans Christ has for his body of believers and their exemption from God’s wrath, read my recent book. . .

 Returning to the original question, there’s still an important issue left unanswered; the presupposition about the nature and source of the Great Tribulation.
 Pursuing this question will lead us to two possible answers to the original question:

 - For those who think the Great Tribulation is a period of God’s wrath, their expectation would be that God would, like he did for Noah, provide a means of exemption from his wrath.

 - For those who see the Great Tribulation as a period of Satan’s wrath, they have no expectation of a unified deliverance before it occurs.
 The situation is not the same as Noah who was delivered from God’s wrath.
-God does ensures believers of deliverance from his wrath, but he doesn’t ensure our deliverance or exemption from the wrath of others, Satan included.
+God does ensures believers of deliverance from his wrath, but he doesn’t ensure our deliverance or exemption from the wrath of others, including Satan’s wrath.

 There is much more to learn about each of these topics and links have been provided to related articles.
 Those tagged with Read more lead you to related channel questions and their basic answers.
 Those tagged Discover more are part of a more in-depth study program.
 Any tagged with Learn more address methods, processes, and resources which can aid your approach to learning.
 All are free resources to assist you in gaining a more unfiltered view of God’s word.